The talk (racism in the United States): Content

-The perception of a need for these behaviours has been described as racialized legal cynicism.
+The perception of a need for these behaviors has been described as racialized legal cynicism.

 According to PBS, the talks usually include instructions such as:

 According to Vox, for Black people in the United States, "a typical police stop turning into a violent encounter is a very real, terrifying possibility."

 Some Black parents focus on not only safety but also dignity and pride.

 Approaches

 There are five common general approaches parents take: